chetanbansode/Candy/README.md

 ## Building from Source

-To compile the application and its installer from source, you will need the [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download) and [Inno Setup 6](https://jrsoftware.org/isdl.php).
+To compile the application and its installer from source, you will need the [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download).

 ### 1. Build the Executable